Modular forms and period polynomials

 For the right side of \eqref{8.14}, from the proof of Prop. \ref{pa5} we have for $B\in \Gamma_1$

 Since $MB^{-1}\in B_M^{-1} \Sigma_n^\vee\iff M^\vee B_M^{-1} \in B^{-1} \Sigma_n$, the right side of \eqref{8.14} becomes, after interchanging $B_M$ and $B$

 where the second line follows by writing $M=M_{a,d,b}$ as before.
-Comparing the expressions obtained for RHS and LHS finishes the proof of \eqref{8.14}. \end{proof} From Prop. \ref{l7.3} we immediately obtain: \begin{corollary} With the hypotheses of Prop. \ref{pa6}, if $\EE_k(\Gamma)$ has a basis of eigenforms for the operator $[\Sigma_n^\vee]$, then $C_w^\Gamma$ has a basis of eigenforms for $|_{\Sigma} \wT_n$ with the same eigenvalues. \end{corollary}
+Comparing the expressions obtained for RHS and LHS finishes the proof of \eqref{8.14}. \end{proof} From the duality in Proposition \ref{l7.3} and from Propositions \ref{pa5}, \ref{pa6} we immediately obtain: \begin{corollary} Assume that both $\Sigma_n$ and $\Sigma_n^\vee$ satisfy property \eqref{eq_star}.
+There exist bases of $\mathcal{E}_k(\Gamma)$ and $C_w^\Gamma$ such that the matrix of the operator $[\Sigma_n^\vee]$ acting on $\mathcal{E}_k(\Gamma)$ is the same as the matrix of the operator $|_\Sigma \tilde{T}_n$ acting on $C_w^\Gamma$. \end{corollary}

 As an application, we let $\Gamma=\Gamma_1(N)$, and $\chi$ a character modulo $N$, and we show that the trace of Hecke operators $T_n$ on the Eisenstein subspace $\EE_k(N, \chi)\subset M_k(N,\chi)$ is the same as the trace of $\wT_n$ on $C_w^{\Gamma,\chi}$ (see $\S$\ref{sec5.2} for the notation).
 For $\Gamma_1$, when $C_w^{\Gamma_1}=<X^w-1>$, a direct proof is immediate, but for $\Gamma=\Gamma_1(N)$ it seems difficult to prove the statement without using the dual space $\wE_w^\Gamma$ and the pairing $\{\cdot, \cdot\}$. \begin{prop} $\mathrm{(a)}$ Let $\Gamma=\Gamma_1(N)$ and let $\wE_w^{\Gamma,\chi}\subset \wW_w^\Gamma$ be the image of the Eisenstein subspace $\EE_k(N,\chi)\subset M_k(\Gamma)$ under the map $f\rightarrow \wr_f$.
 For $(n,N)=1$ we have